 - 1. The Council supports in principle the creation of new sites for the development of non road infrastructure associated with natural resource and waste facilities. - 2.
 Existing rail sidings and wharves are safeguarded to protect them from other development that would prejudice their long term availability for rail or canal freight.
-These sites are shown as Maps B2 in the map book. - 3.
-The site at Skelton Grange Road, Stourton is suitable for provision of a new canal wharf and the site at Bridgewater Road South is suitable for provision of new rail sidings.
-These sites are shown as Maps XB2 in the map book.
+These sites are shown on the Proposals Map. - 3.
+The site at Skelton Grange Road, Stourton is suitable for provision of a new canal wharf and the site at Bridgewater Road South is suitable for provision of new rail sidings and may be suitable for a canal wharf..
+These sites are shown on the Proposals Map.
 These sites are allocated for employment activities which can utilise movements of freight by rail or canal.
 Temporary uses which do not utilise rail or canal freight will also be accepted providing they do not prejudice the long term use of rail or canal for freight.
 Proposals are expected to incorporate suitable landscaping to protect views from nearby residential properties and the river/canal. - 4.
 The Hunslet to Stourton rail line is identified as an area of search for an intermodal freight facility. - 5.
-The Skelton Grange rail spur, which provides rail access to the former power station site at Skelton Grange, is safeguarded to preserve the future opportunity for rail freight.
+The Skelton Grange rail spur, which provides rail access to the former power station site at Skelton Grange, is safeguarded to preserve the future opportunity for rail freight. - 3.36 There are limited opportunities for rail and wharf facilities in Leeds and it is important that the sites identified in this plan have every opportunity to develop and flourish for these uses.
+Nevertheless the Council recognises that land should not be sterilised indefinitely if there is no reasonable prospect of the sites being used for such purposes.
+It is therefore necessary to strike a balance between the policy objectives and making effective, efficient and sustainable use of land.
+To this end the Council will therefore undertake a review of the policy as part of its Authority Monitoring Report in the first such Report prepared after a period of 5yrs from the date of adoption.
+Given that there are only limited opportunities available it should not be assumed that lack of interest in the preceding 5 years will automatically result in the removal of the safeguarding policy from any or all of the sites in question.
+The Report will need to consider a range of issues including how circumstances have changed since adoption and forecasts of how the economy might change in light of sustainability issues.
+This will include the issue of viability and in this respect the redevelopment of safeguarded or proposed wharves/ rail sidings for other land uses will only be considered where it can be demonstrated that the wharf / rail siding is not likely to become viable or capable of being made viable for freight handling, or in the case of safeguarded wharves/ rail sidings where an adequate replacement wharf/ rail siding has been provided.